IBM-Bluemix-Docs/sap-hana/hana-manage-environment.md

 # Managing your SAP HANA environment
 {: #manage_environment}

-Managing your {{site.data.keyword.cloud}} environment includes ordering your storage (block, file, or network attached), securing it, optionally installing a guest OS on the VMware hypervisor, downloading and installing your SAP software and applications, and testing your connectivity to your {{site.data.keyword.cloud_notm}} data center.
+Managing your {{site.data.keyword.cloud}} environment includes ordering your storage (block, file, or network attached), securing it, optionally installing a guest OS on the VMware hypervisor, downloading and installing your SAP software and applications, and testing your connectivity to your {{site.data.keyword.cloud}} data center.
+{:shortdesc}

 ## Before you begin
 {: #before-you-begin}